 This programme offers the opportunity to work alongside academic staff whose research has been internationally recognised.
 Researchers in the School include Distinguished Professor of Image Engineering, Professor Nigel Allinson MBE, and Professor of Intelligent Robotics and Interactive Systems, Professor Marc Hanheide.
 Academics staff at all levels of seniority and research students can benefit from a supportive community and environment in which to share ideas and experiences with the aim of advancing knowledge.

-Developments in artificial intelligence, computer vision, robotics, mobile technology, machine learning, and cyber security have all become a normal part of society’s interaction with computing devices.
+Developments in artificial intelligence, computer vision, cloud computing, machine learning, and cyber security have all become a normal part of society’s interaction with computing devices.

 This research programme offers the opportunity to develop your expertise in a particular area of computer science and to consolidate your skills in preparation for positions in research development or technology management.